0xp3p3/swagger/README.md

 4. To run the generated swagger UI (assuming you used -format="go"), copy/move the generated docs.go file to a new folder under GOPATH/src.
 Also bring in the web.go-example file, renaming it to web.go.
 Then: **go run web.go docs.go**

 5. Enjoy it :-)

+6. From TianDaGe
+    I wanted to make apiPackage and mainApiFile paths  with my customize directory, so i added $SWAGGERAPIPATH

+    export SWAGGERAPIPATH={your package path}